dhanagudipudi/OIG-Assignment/README.md

 This project is a data analysis exercise focused on identifying potential fraud, waste, or abuse in Medicaid claims.
 It involves exploratory data analysis (EDA), data cleansing, and transformation of multi-sheet healthcare data.
 The analysis includes provider-level payment and client metrics, outlier detection, and visual summaries.
 Results are compiled into a structured Excel report to support investigative insights in a realistic scenario.

-# in-line commens

-Clear, in-line comments were included before and after each major step to explain the thought process and ensure the flow of execution is easy to follow as requested.

 # Installation

 Before running the Jupyter Notebooks, make sure to install all required dependencies by executing the following commands: